ugomez4/LibreLingo/courses/basque-from-english/01-Basics/skills/01-basics-3.md

     *   Ending: -ak
     *   Example: EtxeAK (houses)

-*   The plural definite form of Basque nouns is used give Basque nouns the equivalent of an English plural ending (s).
+*   The plural definite form of Basque nouns is used to give Basque nouns the equivalent of an English plural ending (s).
 *   Izan sentences use the NOR case, so you would add "-ak" (mutil → mutilak) to plural nouns.
 *   Note: If the word ends in an "a" in the Indefinite form, another is not added in the Plural Definite form.
 *   Ex: Neska(girl, a girl, the girl): Neskak(girls)